readium/swift-toolkit/docs/Guides/Navigator/Highlights.md

 # Implementing Highlights

-Highlighting let users mark up passages in a publication for later reference - a core feature of any reading app.
+Highlighting lets users mark up passages in a publication for later reference - a core feature of any reading app.
 In Readium, highlights are built on top of the **Decoration API**.
 If you want to understand that API in depth or build a custom decoration style, see the [Decorations guide](Decorations.md).

 **Readium is only responsible for *rendering* highlights over the publication content**.
 Persisting highlights to a database, and any UI around them (color pickers, annotation editors, highlight lists, etc.) are entirely the responsibility of your app.
 This guide assumes you already have a `Highlight` model and a repository to store and observe it.